 Which Caulking Is Best For A Shower?

-Caulk, made of pure silicone or siliconized latex/acrylic (i.e., latex or acrylic caulk with added silicone), adheres well to common shower and tub materials, including porcelain, ceramic, stone, fibreglass, and glass.
+Silicone caulk, made of pure silicone or siliconised latex/acrylic (i.e., latex or acrylic caulk with added silicone), adheres well to common shower and tub materials, including porcelain, ceramic, stone, fibreglass, and glass.
 Choose pure silicone for a more durable caulk job that won’t come in contact with paint afterwards.

 What Is Better For Shower Caulk Or Silicone?

 How do you know which to use for a bathtub and showers?
-In general, the sealant is the prefered sealing solution for bathtubs and showers, as it is more water-resistant than traditional caulk.
-In addition, silicone sealant forms a watertight seal resistant to heavy temperature changes.
+The sealant is the prefered sealing solution for bathtubs and showers, as it is more water-resistant than traditional caulk.
+In addition, silicone sealant forms a watertight seal that is resistant to heavy temperature changes.

-Do You Need Specific Caulk For A Shower?
+Do You Need A Specific Caulk For A Shower?

 You’ll want to choose a product labelled “for bathroom use” or something similar to indicate that it is waterproof and has been formulated to keep your project safe from bacteria, mould, and mildew.
-For example, caulk that utilizes silicone or latex is best for bathroom use.
+For example, a caulk that utilises silicone or latex is best for bathroom use.

 How Often Should You Caulk Your Shower?

-As a general rule, caulk should last approximately five years.
-There are a number of variables that will determine the actual length of time between replacement, including: Type and quality of caulk used.
+Caulk should last approximately five years as a general rule.
+However, the actual length of time between replacements will depend on several variables, including the type and quality of caulk used.

 What’s The Difference Between Caulk And Silicone?